vippsas/vipps-partner-api/vipps-partner-api.md

 ### Scenarios

-In order to get approved to have a product ("Vipps på nett", "Vipps Login", etc) with Vipps the merchant must first have a formal agreement with Vipps, called the Merchant Agreement (MA).
+In order to get approved to have a product ("Vipps på nett", "Vipps Login", etc) with Vipps, the merchant must first have a formal agreement with Vipps, called the Merchant Agreement (MA).

 Merchants need both a Merchant Agreement (MA) and a Product Order (PO) to